moosabaloch/FCMServer/README.md

 first you must have to test 3rd link if the data will be reflected as you sent then you can continue to 4th link .
 <br><br>
 <br>
+Note: in data_json key you can add your own values.

 JSON Format Should be :